cms-analysis/flashggFinalFit/Signal/README.md

 # Signal Scripts
 This is where the signal model built from the MC workspaces.
 Including: fitting each Tag/Process distribution in right vertex (RV) and wrong vertex (WV) scenarios, interpolation between mass points, and normalisation.
+The latest developments are the Simultaneous Signal Fitting (SSF - fitting all mass points simultaneously, rather than using linear interpolation) and using a Gaussian core plus DCBs rather than a sum of Gaussians for the model.
+The corresponding options are `--useSSF 1` and `--useDCB1G 1`, both of which are off by default, but the former was used for the LHCP 2017 result and will be for the HIG-16-040 paper.

 ## Signal workflow